Closed captions / subtitles with multiple languages

 Adding text tracks to a video player is pretty straight forward.
-You'll need to add the appropriate caption content type (WebVTT or SRT) that you are using to your project, if you are not sure how follow our adding asset file types article.
+You'll need to add the appropriate caption content type (WebVTT or SRT) that you are using to your project, if you not sure how follow our adding content types article.

 - Assuming that your captions have be uploaded to the system locate a page where you have a video player control added.

 - Right click the video player webcontrol and select Webcontrol Properties from the context menu.
 The Control properties screen will open.

 - Use the green add button to open the content browser.

 - Select a caption file you have uploaded from the navigator tree and press Save.

 - The text track you added will be displayed in the content list with a count of how many text tracks are present.

 - You can add as many text tracks as you wish, which is ideal if you want multiple translations of your caption content, simply repeat the process.